PDrifting/CBookDraft/book.markdown

 **Argument Lists** - Functions use argument lists to deal with information you might need to pass or receive back from a function once it is done executing.
 They consist of a Data Type and name separated by a comma.
 This book does not use the modern form of supplying void when there are no arguments accepted.
 GCC does not warn if you make a function call with arguments to an empty argument listed function declare.
 You will see comments on the Undefined Behaviour this technically causes, however, at best you're going to get a warning.
 C compilers have a fuzzy area when it comes to empty argument lists.
 Since at best you will get a warning, this book excludes the promotion of using void argument lists.
 The only other alternative is to use Function Prototypes.

+Arguments can be passed in two ways to Functions:

+1. By Value - In this way the argument is immutable and copied to the Function for use.
+There is no way for the Function to modify an argument passed this way.
+Most arguments will be passed this way.
+2. By Reference - This typically requires the argument to be treated as a pointer, except for Arrays, they are passed this way by default.
+For large sets of data, and to avoid copies that could be expensive, it can be advised to pass the information by reference regardless of need to modify.

 **Function Prototypes** - Generally these create code clutter, but they can be meaningful in context and are required when declaring Function Pointers in a modified syntax.
 The book will detail when using Function Prototypes is generally a good idea.
 Since all C Compilers are known to be single-pass, your functions must be declared before use.
 If a Function is declared elsewhere, externally, or compiled/linked from another foreign piece of code, you must use a Function Prototype to announce that the compiler should be aware to look for it.
 Otherwise, you are encouraged to reorder your main Function to the end of your code and order all other functions in a precalling fashion.
 This is another heavily debated topic amongst purists.
 As mentioned this book focuses on keeping code clean, easy to read, hardware-friendly, and mostly modern.
 Some old-school syntax is still encouraged regardless of side effects.

 **SINGLE-ENTRANCE/SINGLE-EXIT** - As mentioned earlier in Pointers, there is an issue with Function Pointers creating a potential for unpredictable code.
 To simplify the flow and reduce the branching potential inside your Function you should ensure that you only have a single return statement that exists at the end of each of your Functions.
 Placing more than one return statement inside a Function has the potential to confuse the compiler and prevent it from creating clean bytecode.
 Make sure you do what you can to assist the compiler to create predictable and clean bytecode by ensuring simple program flow.
 Many programmers will argue this does not matter, but it does.
 You might also hear arguments that languages like GO promote the idea of multiple exits from a Function.
 Please remember, that not all compilers treat all forms of code the same.
 What works well in one language, is unlikely to be performant in others.
 C compilers are complex, they do not do well with complicated code.
 They make mistakes, and often their internal prediction algorithms to optimise code will give up when you fail to keep the flow of your code simple.
 See the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle).
 When in doubt check your code with [Godbolt](https://godbolt.org).